Deep Sprite-based Image Models: An Analysis: Conclusion

 \section{Conclusion}

-{In this work, we introduced a unified formalization for sprite-based models, specifying their relationships and unifying approaches to clustering and object decomposition.
-This analysis clarifies the design space of methods in the literature, enables its exploration on the clustering task, which is less computationally intensive and uses more diverse, realistic datasets, and yields an approach that learns to predict sprite selection while avoiding exponential complexity in the number of objects in a scene, yet maintaining strong performance. }
+In this work, we introduced a unified formalization for sprite-based models, specifying their relationships, and unifying approaches for clustering and multi-layer image decomposition.
+This analysis clarifies the design space of methods in the literature and enables its exploration on the clustering task, which is less computationally intensive and uses more diverse, realistic datasets.
+This yields in turn an approach to image decomposition that learns to predict sprite selection, to avoid an exponential complexity in the number of objects per image, and maintains strong performance.